Ishwar749/Samarthya/README.md

 # Samarthya

-> **"Samarthya"** (Sanskrit: सामर्थ्य) translates to "potential" or "competence"- A curated repository of algorithmic solutions to competitive programming problems from leading platforms including Codeforces, CSES, SPOJ, and AtCoder.
+> **"Samarthya"** (Sanskrit: सामर्थ्य) translates to "potential" or "competence".
+This repository is a curated repository of algorithmic solutions to competitive programming problems from leading platforms including Codeforces, CSES, SPOJ, and AtCoder.

 ## Repository Structure